civilcode/playbook/guides/practices/pair-programming.md

 ### New branch

-1. prepare the editor and terminal with the recommendation screen configuration
+1. Prepare the editor and terminal with the recommended screen configuration
-2. fresh master has been pulled
+2. Fresh master has been pulled
-3. test suite is green
+3. Test suite is green

 ### Existing branch